A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Experimental Setup

+We use cross-entropy as point-wise loss, batch size $b=128$, learning rates that decay over time, gradient clipping at $5$, and $\ell_2$ regularization of $10^{-4}$.

-On MNIST and Fashion-MNIST, we train a lightweight CNN for $T = 800$ steps.
-On CIFAR10, we use a deeper CNN; on Purchase100, a fully connected neural network.
-Both models are trained for $T = 2000$ steps.
-The model architectures are provided in Appendix \ref{Model Architectures}.
-Unless otherwise specified, the loss is cross-entropy.
-The batch size is $b = 128$, learning rates decay over time, gradient clipping is fixed at $5$, and $\ell_2$ regularization is set to $10^{-4}$.
+We train a lightweight CNN for $T=800$ steps on MNIST and Fashion-MNIST.
+For CIFAR10, we use a deeper CNN, and for Purchase100, a fully connected network.
+Both are trained for $T=2000$ steps (details in Appendix).